0xmdrakib/BaseMultiSender/README.md

 • Also the contract is verified you can check what's inside in contract

 📱Mobile-friendly UI:
-• Works cleanly on both phone + desktop.
+• Works cleanly on both mobile + desktop.
 • In mini app i added easy wallet connect feature and a clean UI.

 ⛽️You need to pay Only gas fee: